 Pharmacies in India

-Pharmacies are easy enough to find in major Indian cities.
+Pharmacies are common in major Indian cities.
 They're attached to most private medical facilities or in major shopping precincts.
 Most types of medication will be readily available and the costs are generally low.

 Health hazards in India

 New arrivals in India need to be especially careful when it comes to water and food hygiene – having an upset stomach is a common complaint of newcomers.
 Tap water in India is not usually safe, so it's best to use boiled or bottled water for drinking and brushing teeth.
 Ice cubes should be avoided.
 It's also a good idea to be wary of eating meat at street vendors and restaurants – at the very least, expats should make sure that their meal is hot and properly cooked.

 Mosquito-borne diseases, such as malaria, are present throughout much of the country.
 We recommend that expats take precautions against mosquito bites by using a repellent and covering up at dusk.
 Seeking medical advice about prophylaxis before moving to India is advisable.

 India is also subject to natural disasters.
 Floods and landslides are common during monsoon season, typically June to October, and there are safety hazards linked to earthquakes in the northern mountainous regions, as well as cyclones and tropical storms off the east coast.
 It's important to stay updated on the latest news in India and call for help in case of emergencies.